grantcolley/tradeserver/README.md

 ## StrategyRunnerBackgroundService
 The Startup class adds a long running hosted service [StrategyRunnerBackgroundService](https://github.com/grantcolley/tradeserver/blob/master/src/DevelopmentInProgress.TradeServer.StrategyRunner.WebHost/Web/HostedService/StrategyRunnerBackgroundService.cs) which inherits BackgroundService.
 The StrategyRunnerBackgroundService is a long running background task for running trade strategies that have been posted to the trade servers runstrategy request pipeline.

-The StrategyRunnerBackgroundService contains a reference to the singleton [StrategyRunnerActionBlock](https://github.com/grantcolley/tradeserver/blob/master/src/DevelopmentInProgress.TradeServer.StrategyRunner.WebHost/Web/HostedService/StrategyRunnerActionBlock.cs) which has a ActionBlock dataflow which invokes an ActionBlock<StrategyRunnerActionBlockInput> delegate for each request to run a trade strategy.
+The StrategyRunnerBackgroundService contains a reference to the singleton [StrategyRunnerActionBlock](https://github.com/grantcolley/tradeserver/blob/master/src/DevelopmentInProgress.TradeServer.StrategyRunner.WebHost/Web/HostedService/StrategyRunnerActionBlock.cs) which has a ActionBlock dataflow that invokes an ActionBlock<StrategyRunnerActionBlockInput> delegate for each request to run a trade strategy.

 ```C#
           strategyRunnerActionBlock.ActionBlock = new ActionBlock<StrategyRunnerActionBlockInput>(async actionBlockInput =>